-If you live in Houston and surrounding burbs and have decided to sell your home, probably the biggest challenge or obstacle in selling is determining the perfect price.
-If you price your home too high it may sit on the market for months, if not a year or more.
-If you price it too low you may receive several quick offers.
-Once you are locked into an offer and a contract has been written and signed, you may discover you could have asked and received thousands of dollars more.
+If you live in Houston and surrounding burbs and decide on selling your home, the biggest obstacle involves determining the perfect price.
+Price your home too high?
+It may sit on the market for months.
+Price it too low?
+Receive many quick offers… But discover later you could have received thousands of dollars more.

 Fair Market Value

 You purchased your home five years ago for $100,000.
 Since then, you cultivated a lush garden that surrounds your above ground pool.
 You have also added a deck, screened porch and basketball net for the kids.
 You have painted the interior of your home in the new deep jewel tones of navy, red and emerald green.
 All in all, over five years you have put about $12,000 into these upgrades.
 Estimating that your property will increase 5% a year, you believe that about $140,000 should be right…

 Wrong.
 This is not the fair market value of your home.
 It may be want you want….
 But it is not the fair market value.

 If you have a professional realtor working for you in Houston like Big State Home Buyers, they will perform an analysis of how much similar homes in your area are currently selling for and how much they have sold for in the past few months.
 In this analysis they will take into account square footage and amenities.
 Perhaps two homes that have sold had open carports and yours has an enclosed garage.
 This option can increase your fair market value.

 What area in Houston do you live?
 Is the area in flux?
 Do you reside in a preferred school district?
 Is the community growing?
 Has the area experienced an increase in crime?
 Are homeowners are hurrying to move out?
 A professional realtor will research and find out all the intangibles that can affect the fair market value.
 The fair market value will typically not be your asking price, but it will give you a basis on what the lending institutions may be willing to invest in your property.